 On top of that, most tools don’t update their databases in real time, which means you’re always going to miss out on the hottest trending searches on any given day.

 Google Trends is a godsend here, especially if you use it in combination with other research tools.
 It’ll help you weed out those red herrings right at the start.

-Once you have perfected your keyword list– all you need is high quality content to get noticed!
+Once you have mastered the art of using Google Trends for keyword research, all you need is high quality content to get noticed!

 Tips for Using Google Trends for SEO